Resident Tuition Programs:

 Term/semesters are counted regardless of the number of units enrolled (i.e. part-time enrollment during a regular term will be counted as a full term in the WRGP term count).

 Note: 1 Regular term/semester is defined as a 16-week fall or spring semester and two seven-week terms within the same semester or variations thereof.

 Through the PSEP, funding is available for certain out-of-state students, in particular healthcare or health science fields, to earn their degree at the cost of in-state tuition.
 As part of the Student Exchange Program of WICHE, PSEP helps place students in a wide range of graduate programs, all designed around the educational, social, and economic needs of the West.

 (1) If the student is a resident of Alaska, the Commonwealth of the Northern Mariana Islands, Hawaii, Montana, Nevada, or Wyoming*

 (2) and an incoming applicant to the following NAU graduate degree program:

 NOTE: Admitted, certified WICHE applicants do not receive a guarantee of WICHE funds from their home state; it is dependent upon the funding capacity of the applicant’s home state.

-* Although California, Idaho, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and the Commonwealth of the Northern Mariana Islands are WICHE members, they do not support their residents through the Professional Student Exchange Program for OTD.
+* Although California, Colorado, Guam, Idaho, New Mexico, North Dakota, Oregon, South Dakota, Utah, and Washington, are WICHE members, they do not support their residents through the Professional Student Exchange Program for OTD.